sirocco-gallery/refraktor/README.md

 panel.
 Point it at any WebMCP-enabled site; it reads whatever tools that page exposes — nothing here is hard-coded to one site.

-> **Staging note:** this lives under `webmcp-agent/` inside the sirocco-gallery repo
-> only as a temporary home.
-It is self-contained and is meant to be lifted into its own
-> repository (`git mv webmcp-agent/* …`) — no sirocco code is imported, and sirocco
-> imports nothing from it.

 ## How it works

 ```